 The fast-paced platformer is back next year, and you’ll reprise the role of the adorable Ori.
 Tasked with unravelling Ori’s true destiny and seen from the reveal trailer for Ori and the Will of the Wisps – you’ll come across a menacing spider, as well as other tough-looking bosses as you explore “a vast and exotic world”.
 Ori and the Will of the Wisps looks as captivating and visually stunning as ever, and you can jump in February 11, 2020.

 And there you have it, the very best platform games on PC, from narrative-driven adventures and combat-heavy metroidvanias, to platformers that break the genre rules entirely.
-If you’re after more lists then be sure to check out our rundown of the best PC games to play right now.
+If you’re after more lists then be sure to check out our rundown of the best PC games to play right now or our list of the best free online games, which features a few great platforming games.
 Either way there’s enough running and jumping goodness here to sate your appetite.